 With boys, what you see is what you get

 Parenting someone who is not like you can be a challenge.
 Trying to relate to their way of thinking and understanding the things they are going through when you haven’t experienced them yourself can be hard.
 Males are territorial.
 They’re physical, they’re combative, they’re competitive and they’re louder than girls.
 They like machinery, being silly, transport, warfare, building and defending.
 And they’re always negotiating… ‘Would you rather be eaten by a tiger or a shark?’
+(6) ‘What £10?
+That’s not going to be enough for a Subway AND my bus fare.’
+(14).

-Grass stains, mud, food blobs, dirty underpants left on the stairs, wiping sticky fingers on the cushions are unimportant to boys.
+Going back to primary school age – grass stains, mud, food blobs, dirty underpants left on the stairs, wiping sticky fingers on the cushions are unimportant to boys.
 While girls will agonise over what to wear to the school disco, boys simply sling on some clothes and turn up.
 With boys, what you see is what you get.

-You can marvel at your son’s ability to learn times tables, hundreds of different nationalities’ flags, who plays for what team and how he can remember people, places and events in your lives from years back.
+You can marvel at your young son’s ability to learn times tables, hundreds of different nationalities’ flags, who plays for what team and how he can remember people, places and events in your lives from years back.
 How can boys have such brilliant minds and memories, and yet unable to learn simple tasks?
 Switching off lights, flushing the loo, wiping wee off the toilet seat, picking up lolly sticks/sweet wrappers/dirty tissues, taking off muddy shoes at home (they remember this at friends’ houses), playing garden football in socks…

 Why do boys need their mother to stand next to them to open a drawer to show them where their favourite T-shirt is?
 I find myself repeating the same things, again and again ‘Can you put your shoes on?’
 ‘Why is there only one shin pad in your PE bag – where’s the other one?
-‘Did you remember to hand the form and cheque for the school trip to your teacher?’
+‘Did you remember to hand the consent form for the school trip to your teacher?’
 Boys tune out to mundanity.
 ‘Good’ is the standard description of the school day, as is, ‘Can’t remember’ when asked what he had for lunch.
 Boys only want to be involved in important things.